Can You Give A Dog Benadryl?

 Does Benadryl Make Dogs Sleepy?

-You may have heard of pooch parents giving their dogs Benadryl for seasonal allergies, or even to make them drowsy and stave off nausea on the occasional long car ride.
-The most asked question we get is “is it safe, and how will it affect my dog when I give them Benadryl?”.
+You may have heard of pooch parents giving their dogs Benadryl for seasonal allergies, or even to make them drowsy and stave off nausea on the occasional car ride.
+The most common question we get is “is it safe, and how will it affect my dog when I give them Benadryl?”.

 We here at iHeartDogs got in touch with Dr. Michel Selmer, DVM, CTCVMP, to answer some questions for us.
 Also known as “The Caring Vet,” he offers traditional, holistic, integrative medical, surgical, and wellness care to his patients.
 He’s also the author of The Best of Both Worlds: An Advanced Guide to Integrative Veterinary Care for Happier, Healthier Pups, available on Amazon (digital copies are $2.99 and it’s free to Kindle Unlimited subscribers).

 Again, you should always consult with your vet before administering any type of medication to your dog.
 Read the interview below to help you decide if an antihistamine is something your dog may benefit from.

 iHeartDogs: Why would I want to give my dog Benadryl and how would it affect him?

 Dr. Selmer: Benadryl is an antihistamine used primarily for prevention of motion sickness, as a sedative, for anti-nausea and for itchiness as a result of an allergic reaction (dogs with mast cell tumors, etc.).
 Benadryl inhibits histamine release, can cause sedation, help dry up mucus membranes, inhibit coughing and control nausea.